All advice on this page was reviewed on Thursday 21 January.

-In these locked down times, walking is more important than ever.
+Walking for exercise and mental well-being is more important than ever.
 To make sure we can all enjoy it safely, it’s important to keep up to date with current coronavirus restrictions.

 Are you a member of the Ramblers or an affiliated group?
 You can find more information about how these restrictions affect you on the Members & Affiliates page.